hyurl/schematize/README.md

-For the `schematize()` function, by default, if you provide a type constructor in the schema, when the specified property is missing, it will create a default value to make sure the property always available (expect use `Optional` wrapper).
+For the `schematize()` function, by default, if you provide a type constructor in the schema, when the specified property is missing, it will create a default value to make sure the property always available (expect using `Optional` wrapper).
 The default values of each types are:

 - `String` => `''` (empty string)